UBS appoints new roles in FX, rates, credit group

-NEW YORK (Reuters) - Swiss bank UBS UBSG.VX said on Wednesday it appointed new roles in its foreign exchange, interest rates and credit (FRC) business with Dylan Roy to head of the group’s Americas division.
+NEW YORK, Aug 12 (Reuters) - Swiss bank UBS said on Wednesday it appointed new roles in its foreign exchange, interest rates and credit (FRC) business with Dylan Roy to head of the group’s Americas division.

 Roy will succeed Kevin Arnold, who will move on Nov.
 1 into the newly created role as the global head of senior relationship managers in investor client services, UBS said in a statement.